 Hello and welcome to my website!
 My name is Jack Schneider and I am a qualified and fully accredited psychotherapist and counsellor and I have been providing psychotherapy and counselling for many years.
-This website aims to provide you with more information about psychotherapy and counselling and what to do if you wish to take the next step.
+This website aims to provide you with more information about psychotherapy and counselling.
 You will also find information, articles and advice about well being along with links to resources such as other websites and helplines.
-I provide psychotherapy and counselling in Crouch End, North London and at London Bridge close to central London and the City.
+I provide psychotherapy and counselling in Crouch End, North London which is 30 minutes from the West End in central London.

 People come to therapy for different reasons and these include: